Despical/FileItems/CONTRIBUTING.md

 If you want to help this project and don't know where to start, check out the [currently opened issues](https://github.com/Despical/FileItems/issues) before creating any PRs.
 Because there are people that could use your help.

-* Ensure you didn't use spaces!
-Please use tabs for indentation.
 * Respect the code style.
+* Ensure you didn't use tabs!
+Please use spaces for indentation.
 * Do not increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 * Create minimal diffs - disable on save actions like reformat source code or organize imports.